 Use a Checklist

 Before you purchase your concealed carry EDC gun belt, keep a checklist in mind to help you select the right one.
 Typically, there are four factors to consider when purchasing gun belts.
 They are:

 Rigidity sets great gun belts apart from regular belts.
 This is why you should always go with a well-designed gun belt rather than a cheap department store belt.

 Quality gun belts feature top-flight materials, such as scuba webbing.
 You can easily distinguish cheaper, less-sturdy gun belts from higher-quality gun belts.
-Besides the rigidity, make sure the gun belt has a quality buckle, like a Cobra buckle.
+Besides the rigidity, make sure the gun belt has a quality buckle, like a Talon buckle.

 Comfort in gun belts comes from various factors, including fit, rigidity, and quality.
 Keep in mind, though, that what feels comfortable to one gun owner may not feel comfortable on another.
 IT may take time to get used to wearing a pistol belt, but it should not hurt or cause you discomfort.